aler9/raspberry-make/README.md

    ```
    make
    ```
-   the image will be available in `build/final.img`.
+   the resulting image will be available in `build/output.img`.

 ## Other commands